Renovation of Herringbone, Mosaics & Versailles Pannels

 Parquet Floor Repairs

-We repair all types of parquet flooring.
+We repair herringbone, chevrons & mosaic parquet flooring.

 Commercial Floor Sanding